personal photo of Nusrat Jung

 About Me

-I am a faculty member in Architectural Engineering in the Lyles School of Civil and Construction Engineering at Purdue University.
-My research focuses on indoor air quality, airborne chemical exposures, and the development of real-time sensing platforms to evaluate emissions from buildings, products, and human activities.
+I am a faculty member in the Lyles School of Civil and Construction Engineering and hold a courtesy appointment in the School of Sustainability Engineering and Environmental Engineering at Purdue University.
+My research focuses on indoor air quality, airborne chemical exposures, and the development of real-time sensing platforms to evaluate the emissions from buildings, materials, and human activities.

-I lead a research team that integrates building science, sensor design, and experimental methods to generate high-resolution data on ultrafine particles and volatile organic compounds.
-I am the lead developer of the zEDGE Test House — a reconfigurable smart building that I led the design and development of in collaboration with my students.
-This platform supports field-based research on HVAC systems, ventilation performance, and exposure mitigation.
-My research group also evaluates filtration systems and ventilation strategies to identify scalable solutions that improve indoor environments where people live, work, and learn.
-I also led the design of Purdue’s ASHRAE 52.2 filter testing rig, currently used to evaluate filtration performance under both controlled and applied conditions.
+I lead a research group integrating building science, sensor development, and field experimentation to generate high-resolution data on ultrafine particles and volatile organic compounds.
+I am the lead developer of the zEDGE Test House - a reconfigurable smart building that I designed and built with my students.
+This platform supports field-based investigations of HVAC systems, ventilation strategies, and exposure mitigation.
+I also designed and implemented Purdue’s ASHRAE 52.2 filter testing rig, which is now used to evaluate particle filtration performance under controlled, applied conditions.
+These infrastructures were purpose-built to support experimental studies at scale, and several significant technical discoveries have emerged directly from this lab.

-Clean indoor air is an essential component of building performance.
-While people spend most of their lives indoors, air quality in these environments remains understudied and under-monitored.
-My work addresses this gap through actionable data that informs engineering design and system evaluation.
+Clean indoor air is a foundational aspect of building performance and public health.
+While most people spend most of their lives indoors, indoor air quality remains under-measured and poorly understood.
+My work addresses this gap by providing actionable, time-resolved data that informs ventilation design, filtration strategies, and systems engineering across homes, schools, and workplaces.

 Education